GeorgiosPapachristou/Knowledge_Representation_and_Reasoning/index.md

 # Georgios Papachristou, PhD, CIA, CRMA

-## Module: Machine Learning
+## Module: Intelligent Agents

-   Below are presented the artefacts completed during my Master studies at the University of Essex online.
+   Below are presented the artefacts completed during the module "Intelligent Agents" of my Master studies at the University of Essex online.

 ---

 ### About Me

 I am an experienced Senior Internal Control and Compliance Officer at an International Organization with more than 12 years of working experience.
-I hold a PhD in Accounting and I am currenlty stu[...]
+I hold a PhD in Accounting and I am currenlty studying at the University of Essex Online.

 ### Artefacts